matkozb/road_accidents/README.md

 ### Casualties and Severity
-#### Total casualties after accidents:
-- This captures the overall number of casualties resulting from accidents.
+- Overall number of casualties resulting from accidents.
 - Casualties by accident severity: This further breaks down the casualties into different levels of severity, such as minor, serious, or fatal.